Case study

 Rust, framed JSON over TCP, u128 occupancy masks, packed moves, alpha-beta, transposition table.

-Kyndill is a Rust player for a strict referee protocol and deadline.
-Each turn arrives as framed JSON over TCP with a 4-byte big-endian length prefix.
-The adapter decodes that payload into typed local state before the engine searches.
+I built Kyndill to play Ashton Tablut under a strict referee protocol and response deadline.
+Each turn arrives as JSON over TCP, framed by a 4-byte big-endian length prefix.
+The protocol adapter decodes that payload into typed local state, which the engine then searches.

-The local rule engine mirrors Ashton Tablut rules for a 9 x 9 board.
-It owns move generation, capture checks, king escape conditions, and legal children, so the search code never constructs protocol actions directly.
+I kept the Ashton Tablut rules in a local engine for the 9 x 9 board.
+It generates moves, checks captures and king escape conditions, and produces legal child states, so the search code never needs to construct protocol actions.

 Engine flow